sxjscience/automl_multimodal_benchmark/README.md

 # Benchmarking Multimodal AutoML for Tabular Data with Text Fields

-Repository for the NeurIPS 2021 Dataset Track Submission "Benchmarking Multimodal AutoML for Tabular Data with Text Fields" ([Link](https://openreview.net/forum?id=Q0zOIaec8HF), [Full Paper with Appendix](https://openreview.net/attachment?id=Q0zOIaec8HF&name=supplementary_material)).
+Repository of the paper"Benchmarking Multimodal AutoML for Tabular Data with Text Fields" ([Link](https://arxiv.org/abs/2111.02705)) that has been accepted by NeurIPS 2021 Track on Datasets and Benchmarks.
 An earlier version of the paper, called "Multimodal AutoML on Structured Tables with Text Fields" ([Link](https://openreview.net/forum?id=OHAIVOOl7Vl)) has been accepted by ICML 2021 AutoML workshop as **Oral**.
 As we have since updated the benchmark with more datasets, the version used in the AutoML workshop paper has been archived at the [icml_workshop branch](https://github.com/sxjscience/automl_multimodal_benchmark/tree/icml_workshop).